-Helicon West Featured Readers/Open Readings Series is held every second and fourth Thursday of the month during USU semesters at 7 PM in the Logan City Library (255 N Main St).
-Creative writers are invited to read up to 7 minutes of their original work.
-Readings are free and open to the public.
+Helicon West featured readers/open readings series is held most second and fourth Thursdays of the month during USU semesters at 7:00 PM in the Bridger Room at the Logan Library (255 N Main St).
+Additionally, momentum often spills over into the summer with monthly events organized by community members.
+Click here for the upcoming schedule.
+At all events, creative writers are invited to read up to 7 minutes of their original work.
+Readings are free, uncensored, and open to the public.

 Videos of previous events can be found on our YouTube channel.

 An anthology of work read at Helicon West during its first decade was published in 2016.
 It can be purchased here.

 In order to give the literary arts more exposure and accessibility and to promote diversity and democracy in the valley, Helicon West provides a regularly-scheduled place and time for members of the writing community to give their work a public voice, with no restrictions on levels of skill and no censorship of ideas or craft.
 We feature published authors of local, regional, and national acclaim and invite unpublished and aspiring writers from every walk of life to read their work to an appreciative audience.